MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/email-authentication-dkim-configure.md

 ## Rotate DKIM keys for custom domains

-For the same reasons that you should periodically change your passwords, you should periodically create new DKIM keys to use for DKIM signing.
-Replacing/updating the DKIM keys for a domain is known as _DKIM key rotation_.
+For the same reasons that you should periodically change passwords, you should periodically create new DKIM keys to use for DKIM signing.
+Replacing the DKIM key for a domain is known as _DKIM key rotation_.

 The relevant information about DKIM key rotation for a custom domain Microsoft 365 is shown in the output of the following command in [Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell):